kermitt2/entity-fishing/doc/restAPI.rst

 * if no language is indicated (usual scenario), the *entity-fishing* service will use a language identifier to detect the correct language and the language resources to use.
 However, the query can also optionally specify a language for the text to be processed.
 This will force the service to process the text with the corresponding particular language resources.

-* It is possible also to pass an existing sentence segmentation to the *entity-fishing* service via the JSON query, in order that the service provides back identified entities following the given sentence segmentation.
+* it is possible also to pass an existing sentence segmentation to the *entity-fishing* service via the JSON query, in order that the service provides back identified entities following the given sentence segmentation.

 The client must respect the JSON format of the *entity-fishing* response as new query, as described below: